-AccuWeather Alert: Heat advisory issued for Sunday
+AccuWeather Alert: Heat advisory in effect as temps climb

 The New York City Emergency Management Department issued a heat advisory for 10 a.m.
 Sunday through 8 p.m.
 Monday.

-Temperatures will hit the low 90's, but combined with the humidity it could feel like at least 100 degrees, accompanied by unhealthy air quality.
+Temperatures will hit the low 90's, but combined with the humidity it could feel like at least 100 degrees at times, accompanied by unhealthy air quality.

 Heat index values will reach as high as 95-97 degrees on Sunday.